This page serves as a resource for dispelling misinformation, disinformation, and malinformation.

 This service provides information on requesting a certified copy of your voting registration record.

-You must have a California driver’s license or California ID number on file in our system to access your voter registration status.
+If you recently registered online, please wait at least 24 hours before checking your status.
 If you cannot view your voter status, contact the Elections Office at [email protected] or call 805-781-5228 and we will assist you.

 This service provides information about voting as provided by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and allows eligible voters to register to vote and request a vote-by-mail ballot as provided by the act.